AplanTranslators/AppModule/README.md

 # App-Module

-This is an application module, it includes tools and basic structures for generating Aplan Files.
+This is an application design_unit, it includes tools and basic structures for generating Aplan Files.

 It provides tools such as:
     - TranlatorTool - A basic tool that performs translation of a specified file (SV or VHDL) depending on the provided translator.